Partner access quickstart

 - For contractors without a corporate IdP, use a SecureAuth Identity Pool scoped to a shared "Contractors" Organization.

-Scope and gate app access
+Scope and control app access

 Partners should see only what they need.
 SecureAuth scopes access at three levels: